-Outright Ban on Disposable Coffee Cups Rejected by Government
+Outright Ban on Disposable Coffee Cups Rejected by UK Government

-2.5 billion single-use cups are thrown out every year, but just 1 in every 400 are recycled.
+2.5 billion single-use coffee cups are thrown out every year, but just 1 in every 400 are recycled.

 A call for single-use coffee cups to be banned in the UK by 2023 — if the industry can’t hit a 100% target for recycling them — has been rejected by the House of Commons.